Tarek98/Yelp_MySQL_Database_Project/README.md

 # Yelp_Database_Project
 Yelp SQL database using a real dataset from Kaggle, and a CLI client that communicates with an API making queries to the database, to emulate the Yelp social network's functionality for educational purposes.

+The MySQL relational database is run on an Ubuntu Server VM to emulate a database server for Yelp, and the client runs on the main operating system hosting the VM which emulates a user's app communicating with the database server.

 ## Dependencies
 - pip install mysql-connector-python